Mandan: Smallpox epidemic of 1837–38

-Late 19th and the 20th centuries
+Late-19th and 20th centuries

 The Mandan were a party in the Fort Laramie Treaty of 1851.
 They shared a mutual treaty area north of Heart River with the Hidatsa and the Arikara.

 Soon attacks on hunting parties by Lakota and other Sioux made it difficult for the Mandan to be safe in the treaty area.
 The tribes called for the United States Army to intervene, and they would routinely ask for such aid until the end of Lakota primacy.
 Despite the treaty, the Mandan received little protection from US forces.

 In the summer of 1862, the Arikara joined the Mandan and Hidatsa in Like-a-Fishhook Village on the upper Missouri.
 All three tribes were forced to live outside their treaty area south of the Missouri by the frequent raiding of Lakota and other Sioux.
 Before the end of 1862, some Sioux Indians set fire to part of a Like-a-Fishhook Village.

 In June 1874, there "was a big war" near Like-a-Fishhook-Village.
 Colonel George Armstrong Custer failed to cut off a large war party of Lakota that was attacking the Mandan, although "... the Mandans should be protected same as white settlers".
 Five Arikaras and a Mandan were killed by the Lakota.
 The attack turned out to be one of the last made by the Lakota on the Three Tribes.

 The Mandan joined with the Arikara in 1862.
 By this time, Like-a-Fishhook Village had become a major center of trade in the region.
 By the 1880s, though, the village was abandoned.
 In the second half of the 19th century, the Three Affiliated Tribes (the Mandan, Hidatsa and Arikara) gradually lost control of some of their holdings.
-The Fort Laramie Treaty of 1851 recognized 12 million acres (49,000 km²) of land in the territory owned jointly by these tribes.
-With the creation of the Fort Berthold Reservation by Executive Order on April 12, 1870, the federal government acknowledged only that the Three Affiliated Tribes held 8 million acres (32,000 km²).
-On July 1, 1880, another executive order deprived the tribes of 7 million acres (28,000 km²) of land lying outside the boundaries of the reservation.
+The Fort Laramie Treaty of 1851 recognized 12 million acres (49,000 km2) of land in the territory owned jointly by these tribes.
+With the creation of the Fort Berthold Reservation by Executive Order on April 12, 1870, the federal government acknowledged only that the Three Affiliated Tribes held 8 million acres (32,000 km2).
+On July 1, 1880, another executive order deprived the tribes of 7 million acres (28,000 km2) of land lying outside the boundaries of the reservation.